sardorml/bitcoin-wallet/README.md

 </p>
 &nbsp;

-To run the project follow this steps.
+To run the project follow these steps.

 ```
 yarn install